 I have been teaching with passion but it has always been difficult for me to assess my students.
 For example if I can see that the student has put a lot of efforts to do their tasks but the result is not to high standards I have always given the benefit of the doubt to them so that I can encourage them for future.

-My responsibilities as a manager, administrator and teacher were both to my employer and organization – MRC and the students.
+My responsibilities of the assessors as a manager, administrator and teacher were both to my employer and organization – MRC and the students.

-My main responsibilities as an assessor have always been as follows:
+My main responsibilities of the assessors as an assessor have always been as follows:

 - Giving a clear, constructive feedback on time